Kizoky/samsung_s8_debloater/README.md

 # Delete Samsung-only apps branch
+- Deletes Samsung apps only, and various bloatware for ex.
+Verizon

 # A debloater script for Samsung Galaxy S8 and S8+

 Originally made by serajr on XDA for Xperia XZ2 and XA2 devices, this has been edited for